-The 'search' function is one of the most used features in the CRM.
-With recruitment processes and candidate requirements getting more complex day by day, we made it our goal to improve this functionality to make it more user friendly but also able to perform even with complicated rules.
+The 'search' function is one of the most used features in Talkpush.
+With recruitment processes and candidate requirements getting more complex day by day, we made it our goal to improve this functionality to make it more user-friendly but also able to perform even with complicated rules.

 Clients wanted to search for multiple candidates with different candidate attributes/data point filters at once

-Clients wanted to search for advanced information such as resume attachment, Other information, duplicate candidates.
+Clients wanted to search for advanced information such as resume attachments, Other information, and duplicate candidates.

 Starting Point: Campaign and Folder filters are present by default

 The default selection of the Campaign filter is set to All Campaigns if the user does not have any recent activity in Talkpush CRM.

 If the user has a recent activity on Talkpush CRM, the Campaign is set to the most recently viewed campaign.

 Campaign and Folder filters are always connected by AND and cannot be deleted.